hitvoice/notes/knowledge/deep learning/optimization.md

 ### Tips
 * Because dropout is a regularization technique, it reduces the effective capacity of a model.
 To offset this effect, the size of the model and the number of iterations should be larger.
 For very large datasets, regularization confers little reduction in generalization error.
 * If the training accuracy is always lower than the validation accuracy, you may regulate too much and the model goes underfitting.
 Try reducing the dropout rate or removing dropout in early layers (Since the general rule of thumb is to gradually increase dropout rate from beginning to end).
 When finetuning a model with the dropout rate adjusted, relevant weights should be rescaled.
-If the implementation is "inverted dropout" (e.g. in Keras), there's no need to adjust the weights.
+If the implementation is "inverted dropout" (e.g. in Keras/PyTorch), there's no need to adjust the weights.
 * For networks containing recurrent units, do not apply dropout on recurrent connections. (for design of recurrent dropout mask, refer to [Baysian Dropout](https://arxiv.org/abs/1512.05287), NIPS 2016)
 * When extremely few labeled training examples are available, dropout is less effective.
 Unsupervised feature learning can gain an advantage over dropout.
 * multiplying the weights by $\mu\sim N(1,\sigma)$ (instead of a stochasitic binary vector) is another possible choice
+* In some scenarios, no dropout is better (see [this repo](https://github.com/juefeix/pnn.pytorch.update))

 # Other Issues
 ## Vanishing and Exploding Gradients in Deep Networks